atthmew/interlink-mern/README.md

 ## 📱 About this Project

 <p>Introducing InterLink, a revolutionary social media platform designed to foster genuine connections without the burden of judgment.
 Unlike traditional networks, InterLink emphasizes user anonymity, creating a safe space free from racism, discrimination, and bias.
-Developed using the MERN stack, InterLink ensures a seamless and secure experience, empowering users to interact freely and authentically.
-Join InterLink today and connect in a community where your voice matters, not your identity. </p>
+Developed using the MERN stack and enhanced with Socket.io for real-time popups of chats, comments, likes, and notifications, InterLink ensures a seamless and secure experience.
+Empowering users to interact freely and authentically, InterLink is where your voice matters, not your identity.
+Join InterLink today and connect in a community that values your input over your identity. </p>

 ## 🚀 Technologies